 A call for ‘technography’ on smartphones and other gadgets – or…… Cathy Davidson vs. Baroness Greenfield?

 An historical allegory.
 We have dealt with sudden gadget arrival before.
 When mobile phones came in earnest in the 1990s, there were a number of research projects about the social changes they were bringing.
 As David Harvey said about modern life in general, mobiles ‘compressed’ time and space, making communication and everyday life a little bit easier (and the potential for overexploitation of one’s labour easier too – calls from the boss at midnight, etc.).
 At the same time, they have been a boon for keeping in touch and for poor households in Africa and Asia, providing knowledge of markets, road conditions, emergencies etc. In London, where I was living at the time, they quickly became an annoyance.
 Commuting to the city in the 80s and 90s I winced every time a loud phone conversation took place on a crowded train, or when people took a call during a face to face conversation.
-This sort of behaviour is more accepted today.
+This sort of behaviour is more accepted in cultures today.
 Generally, hostility to mobiles has mellowed with time, and a ‘technography’ (to use anthropologist Paul Richards’ phrase – it means research “on complex interactions between social groups, collective representations, innovation processes, technical artefacts, and nature“) would show an increase in social acceptance of mobiles over 20 years.
-Recently, teaching a class of 120 university students, we dis a quick poll – everybody had a mobile phone!
+In 2011, teaching a class of 120 university students, we did a quick poll – everybody had a mobile phone!
 So, while I had reservations, mobiles did not have the power to destroy face to face communication, which was what the class was doing.
 The implications of smartphones are somewhat different I think.
 They are much more powerful.
 There is a technological leap, such than many everyday electronic activities – including many of the functions of a laptop computer – can be done with a gadget that fits in your pocket and is available any moment of the day and night.
 Location based software is changing things rapidly.
 This article from 2010 suggest ownership of a smartphone is inevitable.
 I disagree.
 Not all of the implications are good.
 The positives, like finding out where you are when lost, are all pretty obvious.
 Let me focus on the negatives.

 - They are addictive, in the sense that many find it hard to put them down or leave them alone for long periods.
 Way more than standard mobiles.
 I recently watched three students sit down for coffee.
 Having ordered, they did not speak for over 10 minutes – all of them were scrolling and typing on their IPhones.
 Why meet in the first place? (that was 2011 – in 2013 for friends, even couples, this is increasingly acceptable)

 - Their ease of use can reinforce a belief that online communication is as valuable, and worthwhile investing time in, as the alternative – actually talking face to face or on the phone (it isn’t, in my view).
 This trend started with computers, of course.
 Just heard about a guy who messaged he girlfriend in Sydney to break up with her after a long relationship.
 Impossible and unthinkable 20 yrs ago. (the parents got together about it to get proper communication)

 - Rapid technological advance is an issue for theorists of capitalism.
 We are become beholden to Apple and their ilk for new tech, and these gadgets become objects of desire for professionals and academics- on a MUCH shorter cycle than 5 years ago when you might just replace your cell phone and laptop every few years.
 I am unconvinced by activist friends who spend thousands on resource-intensive Iphones, tablets and gadgets – there is some contradiction there, surely.
 This was noticed in 2013 when the Fairphone was marketed as a response to Apple and the rest – they at least check the conditions of production of their components, even if it still uses energy to produce and run.

 - Spatial awareness and navigation – people are losing this basic skill, particularly in the US where smartphones are very present (and navigation skills already leave a little to be desired anyway), because they think they always have mobile Google Maps or a GPS app to help them out.
 Learn to read a map first.
 Is that too much to ask?
 As a geographer, I say let the technology aid the brain, without actually replacing its functions.
 Those “spatial memory” functions, it appears, atrophy.
 Evidence for this came in 2015 here.

 - Music, podcasts, video.
 Why do we need these available 24 hrs a day, and in our ears when we are travelling?
 Why not take the headset out and listen to the world instead?